 From commercial to residential, no other structurally insulated panels system offers a more do-it-yourself friendly process than RAY-CORE.
-With super lightweight panels and easy instructions, if you can pick up a hammer, then you can tackle the most difficult projects and use RAY-CORE.
+With super lightweight panels and easy instructions, if you can pick up a hammer, then you can tackle the most difficult projects and use RAY-CORE SIPs.
 See the Do-It-Yourself Installation Guide.

 Where Can I Use RAY-CORE Panels?